NEJLT/nejlt-website/content/contact/index.md

 +++
 # Contact info
 type = "widget_page"
-headless = true  # Homepage is headless, other widget pages are not.
+headless = false  # Homepage is headless, other widget pages are not. title="Contact info"
 +++

-* Editor-in-Chief: Leon Derczynski, ITU Copenhagen; [ld@itu.dk]